 “We were surprised by how many people have a negative experience from Facebook with envy leaving them feeling lonely, frustrated or angry,” researcher Hanna Krasnova from the Institute of Information Systems at Berlin’s Humboldt University told Reuters.

-Next to vacation photos, social interaction is second biggest cause of envy.
+Next to vacation photos, social interaction is the second most significant cause of envy.
 In the age of digital marketing where likes, comments and are counted as social engagements, people start using these metrics to measure their worth and compare it with others.
-It’s easy to compare if you received more Facebook wall birthday greetings than your bitter rival in school or office.
+It’s easy to examine if you received more Facebook wall birthday greetings than your bitter rival in school or office.
 Or if your ‘self-portrait’ photos attract more likes and comments than a similar post by someone you know.
-(This, of course, may be because you have more friends connected in Facebook.)
+(This, of course, maybe because you have more friends connected on Facebook.)

-The study, which involved 600 German respondents whose replies researchers believe are consistent internationally, showed that people in their mid-30s are most likely to envy family happiness while women were more likely to feel envy over physical looks and attractiveness.
-Such feelings of envy were found to prompt some users to post more about their achievements to portray themselves as superior over others.
+The study, which involved 600 German respondents whose replies researchers believe are consistent internationally, showed that people in their mid-30s are most likely to envy family happiness while women were more likely to feel envy over natural looks and attractiveness.
+Such feelings of jealousy were found to prompt some users to post more about their achievements to portray themselves as superior over others.

-Men tend to self-promote on Facebook to highlight accomplishments (work promotion, company awards, beating a personal running record?) while women put emphasis on good looks and healthy social lives (bikinis, new makeup or hairstyle?).
+Men tend to self-promote on Facebook to highlight accomplishments (work promotion, company awards, beating a personal running record?) while women emphasize good looks and healthy social lives (bikinis, new makeup or hairstyle?).

-So if we fail to “like” or praise these photos or updates with our comments, does it mean our passive use of Facebook indicate envy?
+So if we fail to “like” or praise these photos or updates with our comments, does it mean our passive use of Facebook indicates envy?
 Only we can answer the question.